FedBaF: Federated Learning Aggregation Biased by a Foundation Model: Experimental Evaluations

-We finally see from the results for the weight initialization method that na\"ively incorporating the foundation model still confers some robustness to attacks, though weight initialization reveals the foundation model weights to clients.
-Weight initialization shows a performance decrease of 6.4\% for FedAvg and 6.9\% for FedProx in IID settings and by 17.5\% for FedAvg and 17.2\% for FedProx in non-IID settings globally for Pre-ResNet.
-For Vision Transformer, the decreases are 14.6\% for both FedAvg and FedProx in IID settings and by 18.4\% for both FedAvg and FedProx in non-IID settings globally.
+Finally, we comment that the results also show that the weight initialization method, which na\"ively incorporates the foundation model and reveals the foundation model weights to clients, does confer some robustness to attacks.
+Weight initialization shows a performance decrease of 6.4\% for FedAvg and 6.9\% for FedProx in IID settings and 17.5\% for FedAvg and 17.2\% for FedProx in non-IID settings globally for Pre-ResNet.
+With the Vision Transformer, the decreases are 14.6\% for both FedAvg and FedProx in IID settings and 18.4\% for both FedAvg and FedProx in non-IID settings globally.

 These findings demonstrate that, similar to weight initialization, \textbf{FedBaF offers considerable attack robustness} compared to training with no foundation model.
-In 8 out of 12 cases, FedBaF shows the minimum decrease in performance across all three methods, indicating its superior effectiveness in maintaining robustness under adversarial conditions.
+In 8 out of 12 cases, FedBaF suffers the minimal loss in performance when compared with the other two baselines, indicating its superior effectiveness in maintaining robustness under adversarial conditions.